 - Gloria Patterson

 - Kathi Voelkner

 - Wendy Jaffe

-Susan Cnockaert is the 2014 recipient of the 2nd annual Outstanding BSW Award in Social Work!
+Katherine Schneider is the 2015 recipient of the 3rd Annual Outstanding BSW Award in Social Work

 - Maria Arredondo

 - Veronique Mosby

 - Amanda Schoettinger